In the first installment of this series we described the basics behind proactive maintenance and some of the considerations users need to make.

 - The cost of repair after failure is less than the cost of predictive maintenance over time.

 For equipment that you choose to run-to-failure you should make an annotation in your CMMS or in the equipment register to let people know that you’ve made that choice.
 If you don’t do this, there is a good chance that operators will put high work priorities on jobs that really don’t need them causing excessive work and squandering scarce and valuable maintenance resources.

-These guidelines are by no means a replacement for thorough and informed analysis and evidence based decision making.
-The list here in not all-inclusive, but it should get you started and help you get things “under control” so that you free up resources to apply more thorough analysis like RCM.
-As you work your way through these guidelines and apply them in your operation you may see other equipment or systems that are not covered here.
-Hopefully there is enough here to give you a good idea how to handle those.
-If not, then you should really be moving to an RCM program.
+Keep in mind that these guidelines are by no means a replacement for thorough and informed analysis and evidence based decision making.
+The list here in not all-inclusive, but it should get you started and it should help you get things “under control” so that you free up resources to apply more thorough analysis like RCM.
+As you work your way through these guidelines and apply them in your operation you may see other equipment or systems that are not specifically identified here.
+Hopefully this has given you enough of a basic understanding of principals to enable you to handle those unique cases.
+If not, then you should consider an RCM program.